What are weeds?

 Used as a crop for different types of animals, it's very high in Vitamin A, phosphorous (critical to the egg-laying process) and potassium, and a good source of protein, iron, trace minerals and fibre.

-It's another plant high in omega-3, too, so enhances the nutrition of your eggs.
+It's another plant high in omega-3, too, so enhances the nutritional value of your eggs.

 Its seeds, which are produced by the tens of thousands, are very like quinoa seeds – a close relative (Chenopodium quinoa) from south America.
 They're particularly loved by wild birds including the Greenfinch and Yellowhammer.

 As with most weeds, feed when they're young.
-As they get older, both the leaves and the seeds become more bitter.
+As they get older, both the leaves and the seeds become more bitter and at that stage, chickens will avoid them.

 Either feed the leaves as they are or, if you like to spoil your flock, steam them.
 Be careful not to over-feed these, as they do contain oxalic acid.